trekhleb/machine-learning-experiments/assets/recipes_generation.en.md

 ## Experiment overview

 I'm a complete beginner in Machine Learning 👶🏻.
-Creating a _Recipe Generator_ was yet another attempt to play around with _Recurrent Neural Networks_ in my [🤖 Interactive Machine Learning Experiments](https://github.com/trekhleb/machine-learning-experiments) repository.
+Creating a _Recipe Generator_ was yet another attempt to play around with _Recurrent Neural Networks_ in my [🤖 Interactive Machine Learning Experiments](https://github.com/trekhleb/machine-learning-experiments) repository and to learn how those RNNs are implemented in TensorFlow in particular.

+I was curious to see:

+- what weird recipes names and ingredients combination the RNN would suggest
+- will it learn that each recipe consists of several blocks (name, ingredients, cooking instructions)
+- will it learn English grammar and punctuation from scratch just for several hours of training (I wish I had this skill)

+I decided to experiment with **character-based RNN** this time.
+It means that I will not teach my RNN to understand words and sentences but rather to understand letters and theirs sequences.